-Our world is filled with millions of rich and colorful gemstones of which mankind has been using to adorn themselves with for thousands of years.
-Through most of this time, these precious gemstones have only been able to be obtained by one method – mining them from natural sources.
+Our world is filled with millions of rich and colorful gemstones, of which many have been used by us as adornments for thousands of years.
+Through most of this time, these precious gemstones could be obtained by one method – mining them from natural sources.

-However, recent technological and scientific advancements in the last few decades have allowed the ability for labs to replicate the look and feel of a natural gemstone.
-Many customers often inquire about the origin of gemstones, and whether it is beneficial to purchase a natural or lab-created one – here are some tips when looking to add to a collection.
+However, technological and scientific advancements made in the last few decades have given scientists the ability to replicate these gems in labs while maintaining the same look and feel of a natural gemstone.
+Many customers often inquire about the origin of gemstones and whether it is beneficial to purchase a natural or lab-created one – here are some tips when looking to add to a collection.

 1. Lab-Created Gemstone

 The term “lab created” gemstone refers to a gemstone that has been made in a laboratory and has the same chemical composition as its natural counterpart.
 This term is synonymous with “synthetic”, “man-made”, or “lab grown” gemstones.

 It should not be confused with “simulated” or “imitation” gemstones, which are meant to give the appearance of a gemstone but are chemically different (such as being made of glass or plastic).

 How are lab-created gemstones made?

 Science and technology are now so advanced that it is possible to create gemstones in laboratories.
 Usually, there are two methods to replicate a gemstone.